Hombow/Wall-Fall/Important Locations/Inside Wall/Gervirgal.md

   * Rather Pompous and arrogant
   * Doesn't like non-spellcasters having magical items
   * 40% chance that they won't approve of an enchantment or item

+### Wall Repair shop
+  * Used to take care of the wall as it is a main gate
+  * Gemte Turen Scrufs
+    * Doesn't like people
+      * Especially Dwarves
+    * Can rush stuff sometimes
+    * Wizard
+      * School of the wall